Contents Home Map

 Step 1 of this process consists in finding the precise location of each character in the reference transliteration, and improving this transliteration in the process, by correcting for missing or superfluous characters.

-New transliteration file format
+New transliteration file format: IVTFF

 Introduction